jslater89/shooting-sports-analyst/README-Elo.md

 an established shooter new to the dataset can reach the correct rating, and the amount of noise in the ratings of shooters already present in the set.

 For ratings that converge more quickly, but vary more rapidly around the average, try K=60, percent weight=0.25.
-For ratings that reach equilibrium more slowly, try K=50, percent weight=0.50.
+For ratings that reach equilibrium more slowly but vary less, try K=50, percent weight=0.50.

 ## Usage
 Download and unzip the files.
 No installation is necessary.